kangax/fitocracy-data-mining/README.md

 ### STEP 2

+The code above will create a pretty big object (~84MB in my case) so we need to cleanup the data.
-Data cleanup, execute in console after everything in step 1 is fetched.
+Execute in console after everything in step 1 is fetched.

 ```js
 Object.keys(__activities).forEach(function(activityName) {